jundalisay/sp/content/en/material/fallacies/crackpot.md

 ---

 We usually post our Superphysics findings on Reddit as a public timestamp or timecapsule for the train of ideas that we get.
+This is because Reddit has great SEO.

-Most comment that we are crackpots and our posts are pseudoscience even if we link posts to proofs:
+Most people comment that we are crackpots and our posts are pseudoscience even if we link posts to proofs:
 - from Buddhism as levitating monks (Buddhism is all about proving things and discarding dogma)
 - from Chinese medicine as the healing through chi (Descartes' animal spirits)
 - from UFO footage and Bob Lazar's explanation of the Physics of the sport model UFO of the Grays